mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 In the parlance of pilots, a ding is an incident that causes minor physical
 damage, usually to the outside of a vessel.
 The actual damage is also
-referred to as a ‘ding’ if it takes the form of a dent or other physical
+referred to as a 'ding' if it takes the form of a dent or other physical
 scar on the hull.
 A prang, to most pilots, is an incident that causes
 physical damage to the vessel or its occupants but does not reduce the
 functionality of the vessel by any significant degree.
 A crash is a situation
 that does impair functionality or poses significant threat to life and limb.
 Accident investigators have different terms for these situations, of course,
-but ‘prang’ sounds better in a pilot’s bar than a ‘class four unscheduled
+but 'prang' sounds better in a pilot's bar than a 'class four unscheduled
-foreign-body interaction’.
+foreign-body interaction'.
 ```

 ```